Law and Policy

 - Phases out the exclusion from making National Provider Identifiers (NPIs) publicly available

-- Long term medical supply or device loan
+- long term medical supply or device loan, and

 - Standardizing data on reported products

-- Proposal to add a reporting requirements for the ‘device identifier’ component of the unique device identifier for devices and medical supplies
+- added reporting requirements for the ‘device identifier’ component of the unique device identifier for devices and medical supplies.

-- The expanded definition of a covered recipient implemented in the SUPPORT Act applies to information required to be submitted on or after January 1, 2022.
-CMS proposes that this, as well as the other changes listed above, be effective for data collected beginning in calendar year 2021 as this is the data that will be reported to CMS in 2022.
+This will be effective for data collection beginning in calendar year 2021 as this is the data that will be reported to CMS in 2022.